-This past Monday, The Group of Seven (or G7) met in Biarritz, France for its 45th Summit.
+This past Monday, we witnessed the G7 Summit in Biarritz, France for its 45th meeting.
 In this international and intergovernmental organization, seven of the largest and advanced economies in the world meet at least once a year to discuss key issues.
 Included in this group are powerhouse nations such as Canada, France, the United Kingdom, Japan, Italy, and the United States.

 However, in an unexpected turn of events, one world leader failed to show up at the beginning of the 3-day summit: President Donald Trump of the United States.
 Despite lacking the main [leader] of the 7th party, the remainder of the group continued on.
 During one of the sessions on Monday, they addressed topics of biodiversity and the climate.